conda.toml specification#

 If you need pixi-only fields, write a pixi.toml and let

-conda-workspaces’ compatibility reader handle it; do not extend
+conda-workspaces’ compatibility reader handle it.
+Do not extend

 conda.toml with them.